12 — Consensus

 This may sound like a raw power grab, but it is perhaps not as unreasonable or self-serving as it sounds.
 Indeed it is hard to imagine how an interpretive community could avoid claiming such authority.
 To interpret revelation is to say what it means, and that means claiming that one’s own words are the very meaning God intended.
 To interpret is, in effect, to substitute one’s own words for those of revelation, or to give one’s own words the status of revelation—to make them functionally a source of law in their own right.
 To claim interpretive authority is, in effect, to claim Prophetic authority.

 Perhaps such a claim is not inevitable, or at least not inevitably authoritarian.
 Khaled Abou El Fadl has recently offered a probing analysis of the concept of interpretive authority, and has argued that to identify one’s own words as the meaning of revelation is an abusive claim of authority—what he calls authoritarianism.
 Nevertheless, he argues, it is possible to offer an interpretation that has persuasive authority by virtue of one’s competence in diligent inquiry, without claiming any kind of finality for that interpretation.
 If the whole community of scholars viewed even their wholehearted agreement on an interpretation as tentative, perhaps they could claim that it has tentative and practical authority over others without claiming that it has the final and absolute authority of revelation.
-And some legal theorists did in fact qualify the authority of consensus, saying that it is provides only a probable source of knowledge, not certainty.
-But it is hard to imagine how interpreters the world over could regard their agree-upon interpretation as tentative.
+And some legal theorists did in fact qualify the authority of consensus, saying that it provides only probable knowledge, not certainty.
+But it is hard to imagine how interpreters the world over could regard their agreed-upon interpretation as tentative.
 If I think I am right, and everyone else agrees with me, and no one ever questions me, it is unlikely that I will question myself; I will naturally think that my interpretation is obvious and indisputable.
 Such is the nature of group-think: it cannot help but regard itself as correct.
 Only when one encounters disagreement does it even occur to one to doubt one’s convictions.
 It is entirely natural, therefore, that scholars should regard their consensus as an infallible interpretation, so obvious and uncontestable that it is hard to distinguish from revelation itself.
 Such a claim of final interpretive authority by a religious institution is hardly exceptional or surprising; such claims are to be found in many and perhaps all religious traditions, and although they can certainly be used for nefarious purposes, they can also play an important role in preserving a sense of communal unity and identity.

 Al-Juwaynī makes it easy for scholars to claim the authority of consensus for their views